-Investigations to allegations of sexual harassment will be prompt and the formal process will be completed within a sixty day timeframe where feasible.
-There may be a temporary delay of the grievance process or the limited extension of time frames for good cause with written notice to the complainant and the respondent of the delay or extension and the reasons for the action.
-Good cause may include considerations such as the absence of a party, a party's advisor, or a witness; concurrent law enforcement activity; or the need for language assistance or accommodation of disabilities.
+- Must be prompt generally within sixty days, but can be extended for good cause - Good cause may include considerations such as the absence of a party, a party's advisor, or a witness; concurrent law enforcement activity; or the need for language assistance or accommodation of disabilities.

-Written Notice
+Written notice

-Before any investigation can begin, the district must send written notice to both parties including sufficient details.
-Sufficient details include the identities of the parties involved in the incident, if known, the conduct allegedly constituting sexual harassment, and the date and location of the alleged incident, if known.
-The written notice must include a statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process.
-The written notice must inform the parties that they may have an advisor of their choice, who may be, but is not required to be, an attorney, and may inspect and review evidence.
-The written notice must inform the parties that the District's code of conduct prohibits knowingly making false statements or knowingly submitting false information during the grievance process.

-If additional allegations are added during the course of the investigation, additional written notice must be provided.
+- Before any investigation can begin, the district must send written notice to both parties including sufficient details.
+Sufficient details include: - the identities of the parties involved in the incident, if known - the conduct allegedly constituting sexual harassment, - the date and location of the alleged incident, if known. - The written notice must include a statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process. - The written notice must inform the parties that they may have an advisor of their choice, who may be, but is not required to be, an attorney, and may inspect and review evidence. - The written notice must inform the parties that the District's code of conduct prohibits knowingly making false statements or knowingly submitting false information during the grievance process. - If additional allegations are added during the course of the investigation, additional written notice must be provided.